moumen7/Sorting_Visualizer/README.md

 ### Topics used for implementation.
 - P5.js
 - Particles.js
 - Basic-Factory Method Design Pattern.
+---
+## Additional Information
+- This is the first version of the project, Which gives the core and fundamental sorting algorithms a visualiztion.
+- More Algorithms to be added soon before deploying.
+- More features will be added in the next version.